 When I was denied tenure at Kenyon (see the story here), it was both a wake-up call and a chance to get things right.
-The most valuable advice I received was: “Think of what you wanted to do when you were a child, and try to make that happen.”
-That’s when I found out about the Science Communication Program at the University of California at Santa Cruz, and suddenly all the pieces of the puzzle clicked together.
+Then I read about the Science Communication Program at the University of California at Santa Cruz, and all the pieces of the puzzle clicked together.
 I could be a writer, as I had always wanted to be, and still make use of my knowledge of math and science.
 At UCSC I learned about journalism and made the contacts I needed to hit the ground running in my new career.

 More than twenty years later, I’m still making a living as a freelance writer, and enjoying every moment of it!
 Writing has taken me places I never expected: to Cape Canaveral to watch a satellite launch, to Norway to interview an oil company vice president, and even to my own back yard — Stanford — to watch a Rubik’s Cube competition.
 Even better, it is a constant education; my job is to get free lessons from the smartest people in the world, and then write about them.

 Are you serious?
 You really want to know more??
 Okay, then — here are some links to:

 - The Tenure Chase Papers (The unexpectedly interesting story of how I was denied tenure at Kenyon.
 According to www.phds.org, this is “required reading for all academics and would-be academics.”)

 - The Story of The Book of Why

 - The Story of The Universe in Zero Words